-Presentation and analysis resulting data is frequently made easier by plotting on one of a number of graph formats.
-The most common graphic presentation is the plotting of cumulative percentage of material retained on a sieve (plotted on a logarithmic scale) versus percentage (plotted on a linear scale).
+Presentation analysis and of the resulting data is frequently made easier by plotting on one of a number of graph The most formats. common graphic presentation is the plotting of the cumulative percentage of material retained on a sieve (plotted on a logarithmic scale) versus percentage (plotted on a linear scale).
 The resulting curve allows a quick approximation of the sieve size at the fiftypercentile point of accumulation.
-The curve shows the smoothness distribution by revealing the presence of bimodal blends in the sample.
+The curve shows the smoothness also of the distribution by revealing the presence of bimodal blends in the sample.
 Other plotting techniques include log-log and direct plotting of micron size versus percentage retained.